kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

 ## Dynamic Preview Environments
 The initial use case and the main reason the Template Controller was created was to implement preview environments in a GitOps setup.
-Preview environments are dynamic environments that are spinned up and down on-demand, for example when a pull request introduces changes that need to be tested before these are merged into the main branch.
+Preview environments are dynamic environments that are spinned up and down on demand, for example when a pull request introduces changes that need to be tested before these are merged into the main branch.

-In a GitOps based setup, one would need to create the relevant custom resources per preview environment, for example a [Flux Kustomization](https://fluxcd.io/flux/components/kustomize/kustomization/), [Flux HelmRelease](https://fluxcd.io/flux/components/helm/helmreleases/) or a or [KluctlDeployment](https://kluctl.io/docs/flux/spec/v1alpha1/kluctldeployment/).
+In a GitOps-based setup, one would need to create the relevant custom resources per preview environment, for example a [Flux Kustomization](https://fluxcd.io/flux/components/kustomize/kustomization/), [Flux HelmRelease](https://fluxcd.io/flux/components/helm/helmreleases/) or a or [KluctlDeployment](https://kluctl.io/docs/flux/spec/v1alpha1/kluctldeployment/).
 The underlying GitOps controller